shalean-developer/exotic-touch-booking-zen/README.md

 # Step 2: Navigate to the project directory.
 cd <YOUR_PROJECT_NAME>

-# Step 3: Install the necessary dependencies.
+# Step 3: Install the necessary dependencies in the Next.js app.
-npm i
+cd next-app && npm install

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 4: Start the development server (from root directory).
 npm run dev
 ```